pop-os/python-apt/doc/source/tutorials/apt-get.rst

 Printing the URIs of all index files
 ------------------------------------
-We all now that we can print the URIs of all our index files by running a simple ``apt-get -s --print-uris update``.
+We all now that we can print the URIs of all our index files by running a simple ``apt-get --print-uris update``.
 We can do the same.
 Responsible for the source entries is the class :class:`apt_pkg.SourceList`, which can be combined with an :class:`apt_pkg.Acquire` object using :meth:`get_indexes`.